Jerome-openclassroom/TurbiditySensor_OpenScience/README.md

 This method provides a **first-order estimation** suitable for low-cost sensors and educational or participatory science purposes.
 Further refinements may include pigment analysis, in-situ fluorometry, or nutrient limitation modeling.

+### 🌀 Ecological Context

+In aquatic systems, a portion of the phytoplankton biomass is consumed by zooplankton.
+In marine environments, the calcareous shells (tests) of these organisms may sediment and contribute to long-term carbon sequestration.
+In freshwater lakes, the carbon cycle is more dynamic and often seasonal.

+Over time, some lakes evolve into peatlands (ombrotrophic bogs or minerotrophic fens), especially in boreal and temperate regions.
+These systems accumulate organic matter under anaerobic and acidic conditions, becoming major long-term carbon sinks.

+> This simplified model estimates **photosynthetic carbon fixation**, but the actual fate of carbon depends on food web interactions, mineralization, and sedimentation pathways.

 ***********************